Data Science & Analytics

 What makes Gavin Rozzi's approach to data science unique?

 Gavin Rozzi combines technical data science skills with deep domain expertise in government and public policy.
-He creates open-source tools used by researchers nationwide, publishes peer-reviewed research, and applies data science to solve real-world problems in civic technology.
+He creates open-source tools used by researchers nationwide, publishes peer-reviewed research, and applies data science to inform decision-making within state government—bridging academic rigor with implementation capacity.